WU-BIMAC/NBOMicroscopyMetadataSpecs/README.md

 > **Learn More!** If you are a newby and you want to learn more about the importannce of metadata and quality control to ensure full reproducibility, quality and scientific value in light microscopy, please take a look at our recently posted overview manuscript entitled **"A perspective on Microscopy Metadata: data provenance and quality control"**, which is available on [ArXiv.org](https://arxiv.org/abs/1910.11370).

 **Development is continuing!** Please contribute to the new V02-10 draft of the model.
 Click [**here**](Model/in%20progress/v02-10) for a shortcut to the model directory.
-To create an issue, click on "Issues" above, the "New Issue" button, and select whether you are submitting a proposed new feature/element or want to propose a change to elements of the current proposal.
+To create an issue, click on "Issues" above, the "New Issue" button, and select whether you are submitting a proposed new feature/element or want to propose a change to elements of the current version of the model. ver
 # 4D Nucleome + Bioimaging North America Microscopy Metadata Tiered Specifications extending the OME Data Model

 Adequate record keeping is essential for most experiments as it is necessary in order to evaluate results, share data and allow experiments to be repeated.
 Keeping notes on microscopy experiments should be relatively unchallenging in this regard, as the microscope is a machine equipped with a limited number of known parts and settings.